varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 Varnish has a concept of "backend" or "origin" servers.
 A backend server is the server providing the content Varnish will accelerate.

-Our first task is to tell Varnish where it can find its content.
+Our first task is to tell Varnish where it can find its backends.
 Start your favorite text editor and open the relevant VCL file.

 Somewhere in the top there will be a section that looks a bit like this.::